umputun/remark42/docs/1.6/translation.md

             ```

     1.  open [http://127.0.0.1:8080](http://127.0.0.1:8080), log in, make a comment, make a reply to a comment,
-        and make sure that your translation looks as you expect it to look
+        and make sure your translation looks as you expect it to look
     1.  make a screenshot from [http://127.0.0.1:8080](http://127.0.0.1:8080) with your translation in place

 1.  after all previous steps are done, create a [Pull Request](https://github.com/umputun/remark42/pulls) to umputun/remark42